gaultierq/gaultier.dev/source/2024-12-31-partial_index.html.markdown

 So lets go !

-## 1. Confirm there is a problem - measure
+## Confirm

 Confirming there was a problem was pretty easy.
 By navigating to the page using the query, I could easily verify that a loader is displayed for 20 seconds.

-A quick look at our logs and I could already see that most of the time was spend in sql.
+And a quick look at our logs and I could already see that most of the time was spend in sql.

 At this point, I decided to add an extra log to production, to narrow down to the exact problematic query.
-This way, we can measure and verify later that whatever optimization we came up with actually had some effect.
+This way, we can verify later that whatever optimization we came up with actually had some effect.

-## 2. Finding a way to make the bug appear in local
+## Finding a way to make the bug appear in local

 The simplest and most effective approach would have been to copy the production data to my disk and work from that.
 However, the `messages` table is approximately 1TB, with several indexes exceeding 100GB each.
-So, using the production data wasn’t a handy solution,and I had to create some sample data instead.
+Using the production data wasn't feasible, I had to create some sample data.

 ### Setting up my local database

 In this section I will setup a local postgres and generate some random data using a sql query.
 I need to generate enough data to have the issue arise.

-- setup a test db
+1. setup a test db

 ```bash
 docker run --platform linux/arm64 \